-- This clause applies to Responder-only authentication. - The Request ordering and message transcript computation rules for M1/M2 table defines how the message transcript is constructed for M1 and M2, which are used in signature calculation and verification in the CHALLENGE_AUTH response message. - The possible request orderings after reset leading up to and including CHALLENGE are: - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, GET_CERTIFICATE, CHALLENGE (A1, B1, C1) - GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS , GET_DIGESTS , CHALLENGE (A1, B3, C1)
+- 294 This clause applies to Responder-only authentication. - The Request ordering and message transcript computation rules for M1/M2 table defines how the message transcript is constructed for M1 and M2, which are used in signature calculation and verification in the CHALLENGE_AUTH response message. - The possible request orderings after reset leading up to and including CHALLENGE are: - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, GET_CERTIFICATE, CHALLENGE (A1, B1, C1)

-- GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, CHALLENGE (A1, B2, C1) - GET_DIGESTS , GET_CERTIFICATE , CHALLENGE (A2, B1, C1) - GET_DIGESTS , CHALLENGE (A2, B3, C1) - CHALLENGE (A2, B2, C1) - 299 Immediately after reset, M1 and M2 shall be null. - After the Requester receives a successful CHALLENGE_AUTH response or the Requester sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
-If a Negotiated State has been established, this will remain intact. - If a Requester sends a GET_VERSION message, the Requester and Responder shall reset M1 and M2 to null, clear all Negotiated State and recommence construction of M1 and M2 starting with the new GET_VERSION message.
+- GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, CHALLENGE (A1, B3, C1) - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, CHALLENGE (A1, B2, C1) - GET_DIGESTS, GET_CERTIFICATE, CHALLENGE (A2, B1, C1) - GET_DIGESTS, CHALLENGE (A2, B3, C1) - CHALLENGE (A2, B2, C1) - 297 Immediately after reset, M1 and M2 shall be null. - After the Requester receives a successful CHALLENGE_AUTH response or the Requester sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
+If a Negotiated State has been established, this will remain intact. - 299 If a Requester sends a GET_VERSION message, the Requester and Responder shall reset M1 and M2 to null, clear all Negotiated State and recommence construction of M1 and M2 starting with the new GET_VERSION message.

-302 Request ordering and message transcript computation rules for M1/M2
+300 Request ordering and message transcript computation rules for M1/M2

-Requests Implementation requirements M1/M2=Concatenate (A, B, C) Reset N/A M1/M2=null GET_VERSION issued Requester issues this request to allow the Requester and Responder to determine an agreed upon Negotiated State.
+Requests Implementation requirements M1/M2=Concatenate (A, B, C) Reset Reset N/A GET_VERSION issued Requester issues this request to allow the Requester and Responder to determine an agreed upon Negotiated State.
 Also issued if the Requester detects an out of sync condition, when the signature verification fails or when the Responder provides an unexpected error response.
-M1/M2=null GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS ISSUED Requester shall always issue these requests in this order.
-A1=Concatenate(GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, ALGORITHMS) GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Skipped Requester skipped issuing these requests after a new reset if the Responder has previously indicated CACHE_CAP=1 .
-In this case, the Requester and Responder shall proceed with the previously determined Negotiated State .
+M1/M2=null GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Issued Requester shall always issue these requests in this order.
+A1=Concatenate(GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, ALGORITHMS) GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Skipped Requester skipped issuing these requests after a new reset if the Responder has previously indicated CACHE_CAP=1.
+In this case, the Requester and Responder shall proceed with the previously determined Negotiated State.
 A2=null GET_DIGESTS , GET_CERTIFICATE issued Requester issued these requests in this order after NEGOTIATE_ALGORITHMS request completion or immediately after reset, if it chose to skip the previous three requests.
 B1=Concatenate(GET_DIGESTS, DIGESTS, GET_CERTFICATE, CERTIFICATE) GET_DIGESTS , GET_CERTIFICATE skipped Requester skipped both requests after a new reset since it could use previously cached certificate information.
 B2=null GET_DIGESTS issued, GET_CERTIFICATE skipped Requester skipped GET_CERTIFICATE request after a new reset since it could use the previously cached CERTIFICATE response.
 B3=(GET DIGESTS, DIGESTS)

 Requests Implementation requirements M1/M2=Concatenate (A, B, C) CHALLENGE issued Requester issued this request to complete security verification of current requests and responses.
 The Signature bytes of CHALLENGE_AUTH shall not be included in C. C1=(CHALLENGE, CHALLENGE_AUTH\Signature) .
 See the CHALLENGE request message format table.
-CHALLENGE completion Completion of CHALLENGE resets M1 and M2.
-M1/M2=null Other issued If the Requester issued GET_MEASUREMENTS OF KEY_EXCHANGE OF FINISH OF PSK_EXCHANGE OF PSK_FINISH OF KEY_UPDATE OF HEARTBEAT OF GET_ENCAPSULATED_REQUEST OF DELIVER_ENCAPSULATED_RESPONSE OF END_SESSION request(s) and skipped CHALLENGE completion, M1 and M2 are reset to null.
+CHALLENGE completion LLENGE completion Completion of CHALLENGE resets M1 and M2.
+Other issued If the Requester issued GET_MEASUREMENTS or KEY_EXCHANGE or FINISH or PSK_EXCHANGE or PSK_FINISH or KEY_UPDATE or HEARTBEAT or GET_ENCAPSULATED_REQUEST or DELIVER_ENCAPSULATED_RESPONSE or END_SESSSION request(s) and skipped CHALLENGE completion, M1 and M2 are reset to null.
 M1/M2=null

-303 10.9.3 Basic mutual authentication
+301 10.9.3 Basic mutual authentication